kam1986/Public/ParLex/README.md

 open Position

-let Pos token = PosOf token    // PosOf: 'a Token -> Position. let Val token = ValueOf        // ValueOf: 'a Token -> 'b, where 'b is the return type of the function given in the pattern. let Type token = TypeOf token  // TypeOf: 'a Token -> 'a, return the token instance given above.
+let Pos token = PosOf token    // PosOf: 'a Token -> Position. let Val token = ValueOf token  // ValueOf: 'a Token -> 'b, where 'b is the return type of the function given in the pattern. let Type token = TypeOf token  // TypeOf: 'a Token -> 'a, return the token instance given above.
 ```